MicrosoftDocs/iis-docs/iis/manage/configuring-security/understanding-iis-url-authorization.md

 4. Disable "Anonymous Authentication" and enable "Basic Authentication."
 5. Now request [http://localhost/secure](http://localhost/secure) and [http://localhost/secure/bobsSecret.aspx](http://localhost/secure/bobsSecret.aspx) again.
 You will get prompted for credentials.
 Enter "Alice" as username and her password.
 You will be authenticated as "Alice".

+    > [!NOTE]
-    **Note: If you use Internet Explorer, you may to hit Ctrl+F5 so that Internet Explorer refreshes the cached version of the ASP.NET page.**
+	> If you use Internet Explorer, you may to hit Ctrl+F5 so that Internet Explorer refreshes the cached version of the ASP.NET page.

 ### Configuring URL Authorization